-Under Texas law, you have certain duties following a car accident.
+Under Texas law, you have certain duties following a car wreck.
 By following the law, you obtain some of the basic information required to file a claim with your insurance carrier.
-However, if you collect additional information at the scene of the accident, it may help your insurance carrier to understand what happened in the accident and evaluate your claim quicker.
+However, if you collect additional information at the scene of the accident, it may help your insurance carrier to understand what happened in car wreck and evaluate your claim quicker.

 First and foremost, stay calm.
-Car accidents are stressful, and emotions can run high for everyone.
+Being in a car wreck is stressful, and emotions can run high for everyone.
 You may be angry, or you may feel the need to pacify the other driver if he starts yelling at you.

 Be polite, but do not apologize or tell anyone the accident was your fault, even if you think it was.
 Read documents before you sign them, even if someone tries to summarize what a document does or means.